Students in Emergency Management

 Job Outlook

-Employment of emergency management directors is projected to grow 6 percent from 2020 to 2030, about as fast as the average for all occupations.
-The importance of preparing for and minimizing the risks from emergencies will help sustain demand and employment for these workers.
+Employment of emergency management directors is projected to grow 4 percent from 2023 to 2033, about as fast as the average for all occupations.

 Visit the Bureau of Labor Statistics website for the full report and more resources.